nsajko/BooleanSemiring.jl/README.md

 ## An application: represent a relation with a logical array

 A logical array represents a mathematical relation.
 Specifically, an `X::AbstractMatrix{B}` represents a binary relation.
-Furthermore, then:
+Then:

 * matrix addition (`X + Y`) corresponds to relation union